How to plan a funeral for someone

 Funerals allow people to get together to remember the person who has died and say goodbye to them.
 Here are things to think about when planning a funeral.

-You can plan a funeral yourself, but most people prefer to use a funeral director.
+You can plan a funeral yourself, but most people prefer to use a funeral director (undertaker).
 If you are worried about the cost of the funeral, you can talk to different funeral directors before deciding who to use.

 You can get contact details of funeral directors from your local phone book or online.
-You can find lists of funeral directors at:
+The National Association of Funeral Directors (NAFD) and the National Society of Allied and Independent Funeral Directors (SAIF) also have lists of funeral directors.

 You may have clear ideas about the funeral service and what you would like to include.
-You can also get ideas from books, online, or from the funeral director.
-Here are some things to think about when planning a funeral:
+You can also get ideas from books, the funeral director or online.
+Here are some things to think about when planning a funeral.

 • Choosing the type of funeral